paragraph-xyz/docs/src/pages/docs/advanced/referral-program.md

 - 0.8 MATIC to the creator
 - 0.6 MATIC to the Paragraph platform
-- 0.3 MATIC tot he creator referrer
+- 0.3 MATIC to the creator referrer
 - 0.3 MATIC to the reader referrer

 ## Examples